avliserdna/Andre_Soundcloud/README.md

 4. Work on Edit User information Module.
 5. Work on Playlists Module.
 6. Work on Edit Comments module
+7. Add a Currently Playing component, to allow users to listen to music on other parts of the website.
+8. Add a Shuffle method for Albums and Playlists.
 ## Database Schema

 ![Soundcloud Database](./db_schema.png)